-If an Oscar existed for terrible brand marketing, the person who invented the name “nutritional yeast” would get one.
+If an Oscar existed for terrible brand marketing, the person who came up with the name “nutritional yeast” would get one.

-Yet you’ll probably find nutritional yeast — often called “nooch” for short — in the fridge or pantry of most plant-based eaters.
+Yet, you’ll probably find a vat of nutritional yeast — also known as dietary yeast — in the fridge or pantry of most plant-based eaters.
 I even know people who carry a jar or shaker of nutritional yeast (which many devout users affectionately refer to as “nooch”) in their purse or car in case they encounter a bland meal.

 Wonder no more.
-Here’s a deep dive into the topic to bring you everything you ever wanted to know about nutritional yeast.
+Here’s a deep dive to bring you everything you ever wanted to know about nutritional yeast.

-Most nutritional yeasts don’t contain any animal-derived ingredients.
-This makes nooch a useful alternative to dairy cheese in certain dishes.
+Plus, nutritional yeast doesn’t contain animal-derived ingredients.
+This makes nooch a useful culinary alternative to dairy cheese in certain dishes.

-Nutritional yeast is the same species of yeast (Saccharomyces cerevisiae) used to make beer, bread, or kombucha.
+Nutritional yeast comes from the same species of yeast (Saccharomyces cerevisiae) used to make beer, bread, or kombucha.
 But it’s a different end product.

 One major difference is that, for the most part, people use baker’s and brewer’s yeast in their active form.
 Nutritional yeast is inactive, so it has no leavening ability.
 In other words, it won’t make dough rise — and it won’t reproduce inside you, even if you eat it raw.

 Nutritional yeast is made by growing S. cerevisiae on a sugar-rich molasses medium — usually sugar cane or sugar beets.
 Then, it is deactivated with heat, washed, pasteurized, dried, and crumbled.

-In the lingo of yeast professionals, nutritional yeast is a primary-grown yeast.
-That means it’s cultivated specifically for its nutritional value and not as a by-product or a means to another recipe.
+In the lingo of yeast professionals, nutritional yeast is a primary-grown yeast, which means it’s cultivated specifically for its nutritional value and not as a by-product or a means to another recipe.

 Not only does nutritional yeast taste good, but it can also be good for you!

-Nooch has an unassuming appearance you might associate with fish food.
-But it’s packed with several nutrients that are in short supply in the modern Western diet.
+Nooch has an unassuming appearance in the form of small flaky pieces or fine powder.
+Yet, it’s packed with several nutrients that are in short supply in the modern Western diet.

-Fortified nutritional yeast is a B vitamin powerhouse.
+Fortified nutritional yeast is a powerhouse when it comes to B vitamins.

-One tablespoon contains 30 to 180% of the Reference Daily Intake (RDI) for various B vitamins.
-Some of these, including B1, B3, B5, B6, and B7, form naturally as yeast grows, and others — especially vitamins B6 and B12 — are added through fortification.
+One tablespoon of nutritional yeast may contain 30–180% of the Reference Daily Intake (RDI) for various B vitamins.
+Some of these, including B1, B3, B5, B6, and B7, form naturally as yeast grows, and others — most notably vitamin B12 — are found in nutritional yeast through fortification.